 Family and Community Violence Prevention, Intervention, and Treatment - The program is comprised of various specialized services: The Domestic Violence Assistance Program and Welfare to Work Program provide a domestic violence shelter and counseling services.
 The Rape Crisis Center and Rape Prevention and Education Programs assist sexual assault victims in dealing with the emotional trauma inflicted by the assault, and conduct activities related to the prevention of sexual violence.
 Differential Response (DR) is an alternate response for low or moderate severity child abuse and neglect cases.
 It allows our Family Advocates and county social workers to work together to engage and include families and other community support systems to ensure child safety without making a strict "finding."
-The Domestic Violence Housing First (KD) Program, (DVHF) program expands the number of domestic violencespecific projects that first focus on helping victims increase access to and retain safe, permanent housing and provide tailored supportive services.
+The Domestic Violence Housing First (XD/KD) Program, (DVHF) program expands the number of domestic violencespecific projects that first focus on helping victims increase access to and retain safe, permanent housing and provide tailored supportive services.
 The Victim Advocacy in Detention Facilities (KA) Program increase access to appropriate services for victims of sexual assault in detention facilities.
 The Program will fund a Sexual Assault Counselor, per Evidence Code §1035.2, to focus solely on serving victims in local detention facilities, and to act as a point of contact to assist in removing any physical or programmatic barriers to service for victims in the detention facility.
 The Transitional Housing Assistance Grants for Victims of Domestic Violence, Dating Violence, Sexual Assault and Stalking (Transitional Housing Program) supports programs that provide 6-24 months of transitional housing with support services for victims who are homeless or in need of transitional housing as a result of a situation of domestic violence, dating violence, sexual assault or stalking; and for whom emergency shelter services or other crisis intervention services are unavailable or insufficient.
 The Transitional Housing (XH) Program will support transitional housing, short-term housing assistance, and supportive services, including follow-up services that move victims of crime into permanent housing.
+The Human Trafficking Program supports direct services to victims of sex trafficking and labor trafficking, as well as for efforts to increase the capacity of communities to respond to human trafficking through the development of interagency partnerships, professional training, and public awareness activities.